helto4real/hassio-add-ons/presence/readme.md

 Away->Just arrived->Home

 ```
+# Add add-on
+Go to ADD-ON-STORE and add the https://github.com/helto4real/hassio-add-ons to "Add new repository by URL".

+After that helto4real add-ons should show under the title: Helto4Real Hass.io Add-ons

 # Configuration add-on
 For best results recommend using one tracker that is of router typr and one tracker that is of bluetooth type and finally the third tracker that is of gps type.

 You will need **atleast** one of router/bluetooth typo and one of gps type trackers.

 The name of the device in Home Assistant will be `sensor.[id]_presence`

 ## Example of two persons and their trackers.